snyk/user-docs/docs/features/integrations/snyk-apps/README.md

 {% hint style="info" %}
-Currently, Snyk Apps are in beta and only an App’s developer (Snyk Organization) can install the Snyk App they created - you.
+Currently, Snyk Apps are in beta and only an App’s developer (Snyk Organization) can install the Snyk App they created.
 We want to learn more about what the community needs before we launch our App marketplace.
 {% endhint %}

 Snyk Apps are integrations that extend the functionality of the Snyk platform.
 They provide you with an opportunity to mold your Snyk experience to suit your specific needs.